-Indonesia is the largest archipelago in the world and offers us many beaches to visit and explore.
-From pink sand beaches, crystal blue waters and unforgettable sunsets, here is a list of 9 beaches to visit during your next trip to the country.
+Indonesia is the largest archipelago in the world and offers travelers many beaches to visit and explore.
+From pink sand beaches, crystal blue waters, and unforgettable sunsets, here is a list of 9 beaches to visit during your next trip to Indonesia.

 Pink Beach – Flores

 One of the very few beaches in the world with pink sand is in Indonesia and is called (surprise!)
 Pink Beach.
 This stunning beach is located in Flores Island, within the Komodo National Park, and is part of the itineraries of most tours departing from Labuan Bajo to see the famous Komodo dragons.

 In Flores, book your stay at Ayana Komodo, the best hotel in Labuan Bajo.